Top of main content

 Explore: How to talk about money

 Opening a joint savings account gives you a place to keep your money.
-You may also be able to earn interest on your savings, to help your money grow.
-If you’re planning on saving the same amount each month, you can set up a standing order from your joint current account, or your individual bank accounts.
+You may also be able to earn interest on your savings.
+If you plan on saving the same amount each month, you can set up a standing order from your joint current account or from your individual bank accounts.

-As savings accounts aren't reported to credit reference agencies, opening a joint savings account won’t show up on your credit history.
+As savings accounts aren't reported to credit reference agencies, opening a joint savings account won’t appear on your credit history.

 An Individual Savings Account (ISA) can only be held in one person’s name, so you can’t open a joint ISA.